xiaoyunyang/coursera-scala-specialization/README.md

  	showCapitalWithOption("Andorra")          //missing data
  ```

  groupBy and orderBy operations in SQL queries have analogues in Scala, namely sortWith and sorted.
+The ```groupBy``` method takes a function mapping an element of a collection to a key of some other type, and produces a `Map` of keys and collections of elements which mapped to the same key.

  ```scala
  val fruit = List("apple", "pear", "orange", "pineapple")